-What do collateral and guarantee mean?
+What does collateral mean?

 The collateral provided for the loan means the assets the borrower pledges to the bank in case they are not able to repay the loan as agreed.
 The home you are buying is always the primary collateral.